antonfirsov/docs/2020/05-May/github-actions-workflow-template/github-actions-workflow-template.md

 * Integrate code changes directly into GitHub to speed up development cycles
 * Trigger builds to quickly identify build breaks and create testable debug builds
 * Continuously run tests to identify and eliminate bugs
-* Automatically build, sign, package and deploy branches that pass tests
+* Automatically sign, package and deploy branches that pass tests

 The starter workflow template can be added directly to your project in a few simple steps, and with minimal configuration, allowing you to quickly set up a DevOps workflow in GitHub.